 Step 2: Keratoconus Treatment

 Previously, patients with keratoconus relied only on corneal transplants when their eyes deteriorated beyond the point at which eye glasses or contacts could assist them.
-Now, in addition to corneal transplant surgery, the TLC Laser Eye Centres offers two keratoconus treatment options: Corneal Ring Inserts and corneal cross linking.
+Now, in addition to corneal transplant surgery, the TLC Laser Eye Centres offer another keratoconus treatment option: Corneal cross linking.

 Step 3: Keratoconus Follow up Care